readyapi/cligenius/docs/tutorial/printing.md

 !!! tip
     The parameters `fg` and `bg` receive strings with the color names for the "**f**ore**g**round" and "**b**ack**g**round" colors.
 You could simply pass `fg="green"` and `bg="red"`.

-    But **Types** provides them all as variables like `types.colors.GREEN` just so you can use autocompletion while selecting them.
+    But **Cligenius** provides them all as variables like `cligenius.colors.GREEN` just so you can use autocompletion while selecting them.

 Check it: